Shepherd-ITSec/agent-bughunt/README.md

     export WPSCANTB_DIR=$(pwd)
     ddev start
    ```

-## Installing Cursor
+5. **Cusor**

-1. Visit [https://cursor.sh/download](https://cursor.sh/download) and pick your platform.
+   - Visit [https://cursor.sh/download](https://cursor.sh/download) and pick your platform.
-2. **Linux (AppImage example)**
+   - Linux ``AppImage`` example:
    ```bash
    wget https://downloader.cursor.sh/linux/appImage -O Cursor.AppImage
    chmod +x Cursor.AppImage
    ./Cursor.AppImage
    ```
    Windows and macOS users can run the signed installer from the downloads page.
-3. Open `Settings → MCP Servers` in Cursor to make sure the MCPs from the `MCPs/` directory are detected correctly.
+   - Open `Settings → MCP Servers` in Cursor to make sure the MCPs from the `MCPs/` directory are detected correctly.

+## Usage
+- Start the agent envroment (Cursor, Copilot) and open a Playground folder.
-4. Start chatting with Cursor.
+- Start chatting

-## Suggested Workshop Flow

-- **Kickoff (10 min)** — Walk through this README, show the playgrounds, and explain the `.gitignore`-backed scratch areas attendees can personalize.
-- **Environment prep (15 min)** — Attendees install Cursor, register at least one MCP, and skim the `WP-Agend-Playground/README.md` methodology.
-- **Guided lab (30–45 min)** — Pair Cursor with `MetasploitMCP` or `WordpressMCP` to demonstrate automated recon, exploitation, and reporting.
-- **Independent exploration** — Participants pick either CTF or WordPress tracks, capture findings, and (optionally) submit through `CheckFlagMCP`.
-- **Wrap-up** — Collect reports/flags from `rules/` folders so nothing sensitive ends up in git history.

 ## License & Responsible Use

 This repository is for educational, authorized security testing.
 Only run the included tooling in lab environments or against systems where you have explicit permission.
-When in doubt, err on the side of caution and keep sensitive evidence within the ignored playground directories.
+When in doubt, err on the side of caution and keep sensitive evidence within the playground directories.